2 Kings 13 – The Death of Elisha

 · Shooting the arrows had to be done without knowing the exact outcome ahead of time.
 The target was only fully known by faith.

 · Shooting the arrows was ineffective because it was not repeated enough, reflecting a lack of confidence in the process.

 · Shooting the arrows had its strategic moment, and when that moment passed it was gone.

-· Failing to shoot the arrows hurts others, not only our self.
+· Failing to shoot the arrows hurt others, not only himself.

 c.
 The man of God was angry with him: Because King Joash did not seize the strategic moment, Israel would enjoy only three victories over the Syrian army, instead of the many more they could have enjoyed.